Traumi-Schlumpf/ralley/README.md

 - Map and sidebar to select nearby tasks (within a radius of 75 metres) at your own location.
 - Answer page to answer the questions

 There is an automatic evaluation.
 For this purpose, use at the answeroption option1 (*)oder(*) answer option2 (*)oder(*)...
-Use this without the brackets, I had to put them there, because Github would have the text malformed otherwise.
+Use at the place of the brackets a star.
 In this way, the automatic correction aid can be offered several possible answers.

 IMPORTANT: